Squirrel Gazer

 Squirrels are implanted with passive integrated transponders, these are just like the microchips we put in our cats and dogs that contain an individual number and name.
 Squirrels are then trained to approach a custom built automatic feeder that offers them the choice between two types of food: an item in a shell that can be stored for the future, and a tasty high caloric nut powder that can not be carried away and stored.

 Once a squirrel approaches the feeder it dispenses the chosen food item while also scanning their PIT-tag identification, recording their name, their weight, the date, and the time of day.
 It also takes some really awesome pictures and videos of the squirrels interacting with the feeder!
+Here is a video montage of all three study species learning to use the feeder.

 The data collected by this feeder may help us learn more about how the time of day, the risk of predation, and social competition both within and between squirrel species impacts the preference for a storable versus only edible food item.